wbhoomika/python4beginners-Hacktoberfest21/README.md

     	<img src="https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg" width="200px" height="200px">
     </a>
 </p>
-<center>:sparkles:<h4>1 OCTOBER - 31 OCTOBER</h4>:sparkles:<center>
+Contribute between: <h4>1 OCTOBER - 31 OCTOBER</h4>

-Pull request and add any feature to the repository.
+Create a Pull request and add any feature update to the repository.

 * [Click here to register for hacktoberfest2021.](https://hacktoberfest.digitalocean.com/)

 ## How to contribute to this project?

-Here are 3 quick and painless ways to contribute to this project:
+Here are 2 quick and painless ways to contribute to this project:

+* Create a simple python program of your choice.
 * Add your name to the `CONTRIBUTORS.md` file.
-* Create a simple python program of your choice.

 Choose both, make a pull request for your work and wait for it to be merged!!

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)